alfredoLimo/ANDA/README.md

 ```

 # :large_blue_circle: STATIC VS DYNAMIC NON-IID
-In **static non-IID datasets**, clients may have different data distributions, but the training and testing sets of each are from the same distribution.
-In **dynamic/drifting non-IID datasets**, the training and testing sets are furthermore from different distributions.
+- **Static Non-IID Datasets**: In static non-IID datasets, clients have data distributions that differ from one another.
+However, within each client, the distribution of the data in the training and testing sets remains consistent and unchanging throughout the training process.
+- **Dynamic/Drifting Non-IID Datasets**: In dynamic or drifting non-IID datasets, the data distributions of the training and testing sets can vary, even within the same client.
+Additionally, the distribution of the training data may shift over time during the training process, leading to potential changes in the model’s learning environment.

 <table>
   <tr>